jasonacox/gridbug/README.md

 ## Serverless Container

 The service will run by setting local environmental variables for the node.
-This will make it easy to run in a serverless fashion (e.g. AWS ECS Fargate):
+This will make it easy to run in a serverless fashion (tested in AWS Fargate, Google Cloud Run, and Azure ACI):

 Use Container: `jasonacox/gridbug`